russell-archer/SKHelper/README.md

 ## TODO
 - DONE: complete getHighestValueActiveSubscription()
-- complete subscriptionInformation(): add all previous transactions for a subscription
+- DONE: complete subscriptionInformation(): add all previous transactions for a subscription
 - privacy and license buttons
 - switch from using StoreKit views with ids to products
 - There’s a modifier that returns a view that’s dependent on an in-app purchase - demo usage